TITLE 6 PRIMARY AND SECONDARY EDUCATION

 (h) a dependent child pursuant to a qualified medical support order;

-(4) a dependent child over 26 who is wholly dependent on the eligible employee for maintenance and support and who is incapable of self-sustaining employment by reason of mental retardation or physical handicap, provided that proof of incapacity and dependency must be provided within 31 days before the child reaches 26 years of age; any child who becomes so incapacitated while covered shall be allowed to continue coverage thereafter during the period of incapacity, and such times thereafter as may be authorized by the board;
+(4) a dependent child over 26 who is wholly dependent on the eligible employee for maintenance and support and who is incapable of self-sustaining employment by reason of mental or physical disability, provided that proof of incapacity and dependency, with proper medical certification, must be provided within 31 days before the child reaches 26 years of age; any child who becomes so incapacitated while covered shall be allowed to continue coverage thereafter during the period of incapacity, and such times thereafter as may be authorized by the board;

 (5) no provision in Paragraphs (1) through (4) of Subsection P of 6.50.1.7 NMAC shall result in eligibility of any person adopted by an eligible member pursuant to the adult adoption provisions of Section 40-14-5 NMSA 1978;